solderq35/osu-ssh-tutorial/README.md

 IdentifyFile should be the ssh key you created earlier (if you changed the key's name from the default, make sure you put the right key).

+You might need IdentityFile for os2 as well if you used a different key for this.

 ### Authorized_keys
 In your remote school directory (`<onid>/.ssh`), add a file called `authorized_keys`.
 Copy and paste all your **public** keys here as plain text (not private keys). **Your ssh will not work properly if you skip this**